agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-03-integration-testing/README.md

 We have written code for the following three options:

-- **Docker-compose,** which works but provides an inconvenient inner loop.
+- **Docker-compose** which works but provides an inconvenient inner loop.
 - **Class Loader with Gradle Classpath**, which uses Gradle to determine the effective class path for each runtime, and is very efficient.
 It is therefore the base for the recommendation above.
 - **Class Loader with Shadow JAR**, a variant of the above which uses the Shadow JAR, and provides a less efficient inner loop.